How to Sell Your House Privately

 While it could save you money, selling your house privately will inevitably cost you time.
 From arranging the advertising to consulting with buyers and organising viewings, estate agents do the majority of the legwork in a property sale.
 Taking this on yourself is not an easy process.

 That being said, with the right attitude and dedication, managing your own house sale is entirely possible and financially beneficial.
-With this in mind, we’ve put together a handy guide to walk you through the process, step by step.
+With this in mind, if you want to know how to sell your house yourself, we’ve put together a handy guide to walk you through the process, step by step.

 When it comes to viewings, first impressions really are everything.
 Some buyers might be up for the challenge of a renovation, but most are looking for a low-maintenance property, with minimum repairs and upkeep.
 A little TLC goes a long way, so here are a few things you can do to make it more attractive to potential buyers: